 Feeds from late May to mid-June and again in September, as two generations.

 Major Hostplants.
 Rubia and Galium spp.
 (Pittaway, 1979a), especially the flowers and immature seeds.
 On Rubia rigidifolia in Armenia (Danner, Eitschberger & Surholt, 1998).

 PUPA: 58--65mm.
 Slender, dark brown, almost black, with intersegmental cuticle reddish brown; very glossy and hard but also very mobile.
 Remarkable for its projecting, bulbous proboscis and elongated head region.
 Cremaster conical with a glossy tip.
 Formed between rocks or in a clump of plant debris inside a large, gravel- and soil-impregnated silken cell.
 The overwintering stage (Pittaway, 1979a).

-Eastern Turkey, the mountains straddling Jordan, Syria and Lebanon, Armenia, Azerbaijan, Iraqi Kurdistan (Wiltshire, 1957), and from northern Iran south along the Zagros Mountains (Barou, 1967; Ghassemi, Alemansoor & Alehossein, 2009) to the rest of central, southern and eastern Iran (and maybe also western Afghanistan (Ebert, 1969)).
+Eastern Turkey, the mountains straddling Jordan, Syria and Lebanon, Armenia, the Republic of Georgia (Didmanidze, Petrov & Zolotuhin, 2013), Azerbaijan, Iraqi Kurdistan (Wiltshire, 1957), and from northern Iran south along the Zagros Mountains (Barou, 1967; Ghassemi, Alemansoor & Alehossein, 2009) to the rest of central, southern and eastern Iran (and maybe also western Afghanistan (Ebert, 1969)).